Francisilo/health_checks/README.md

 # health_checks

-cripts that check the health of our computers
+Scripts that check the health of our computers.

+This program is targettted at enhancing the performance of our system.